soprgopi/Analysis-of-Scaling-down-parameters-and-creating-a-Digital-Twin-of-a-Reciprocating-Compressor/project/docs/phase2-digital-twin-conclusion.md

-Determine whether a mechanical crankshaft-drive, proven on large-scale high-speed (100-2000 RPM) reciprocating gas compressors, can be adapted to a small-scale, low-speed (1-30 RPM) hydrogen compressor — and if so, what that adaptation actually requires.
-This is the original feasibility question from the (unfunded) Maximator thesis brief, carried forward as an independent project (see docs/design-basis.md).
+Determine whether a mechanical crankshaft-drive, proven on large-scale high-speed (100-2000 RPM) reciprocating gas compressors, can be adapted to a small-scale, low-speed (1-30 RPM) hydrogen compressor — and if so, what that adaptation actually requires. carried forward as an independent project

 ## Method